 Upon returning home, Squanto discovered that his entire Patuxet tribe had died from the plague (believed to be smallpox, a disease introduced to the New World by Europeans).
-Despite all this mistreatment and misfortune, he stayed and helped the Pilgrims until he died of fever in 1622.
+Despite all of this mistreatment and misfortune, he stayed and helped the colonists until he died of fever in 1622.
 According to one account, the Massachusetts governor at the time called Squanto a “special instrument sent by God for their good beyond their expectations.”

-So this Thanksgiving, my family and friends are going a bit more historical.
+So, this Thanksgiving, my family and friends are going a bit more historical.
 There will be venison and some lobster, and turkey of course.
 (I suspect mashed potatoes will be in order too, only because my friends and family might never forgive me if I eliminate them for the sake of historical purity.)
-There will also be more wine and probably a few mixed drinks – including a special concoction that we intend to dedicate to Squanto.
+There will also be more wine, and probably a few mixed drinks – including a special concoction that we intend to dedicate to Squanto.